exo-lang/exo-artifact/README.md

 $ docker build -t exo .
 ```

 This will create a Docker _image_ named `exo`.
-Then you can create and run a container
+Then you can create and run a _container_
 for that image by running:

 ```
 $ docker run --name exo -it exo
 ```

-This will place you into a terminal for a new container where you can run the above
+This will place you into a terminal for the new container where you can run the above
 commands.
 To reconnect to the container after exiting, run:

 ```